-- Resolve to improve your finances in 2018 by setting a manageable number of goals and committing to a plan to achieve them.
+- Resolve to improve your finances in 2019 by setting a manageable number of goals and committing to a financial plan.

 - Stick to your resolution by tracking your progress throughout the year.

 Of course, making plans is easy—seeing them through can be more difficult.
-Not to worry, though.
-There are some secrets to resolution success, according to the ninth annual New Year Financial Resolutions Study from Fidelity Investments.1
+Not to worry, though: Here are 3 tips for resolution success from past resolutions research by Fidelity.

 Success breeds success.
 Feeling encouraged by their progress helped people to stick with their plan.

 Tracking progress is crucial.
 When people could see the bottom line impact of their actions, they felt motivated to keep going.

 Breaking down big goals into more attainable milestones works.
 Lofty goals are important, but you may need some validation along the way.
 Whether it's paying down debt or saving money, identify some key markers along the journey.
 Once you hit a milestone, consider rewarding yourself for a job well done.

 Ready to put the tips into action?
 Fidelity's 10th annual New Year Financial Resolutions Study1 asked people if they were considering any financial resolutions.
 These 3 financial resolutions were at the top of the list for people who plan to improve their financial picture next year.